 5,000 signatures reached

-I have learned of UGLs efforts to drive down the wages and conditions of maintenance workers at the Exxon Mobil onshore and offshore gas facilities in the Bass Strait.
+I have learned of UGL's efforts to drive down the wages and conditions of maintenance workers at the Exxon Mobil onshore and offshore gas facilities at Longford, Victoria.

 I am outraged at the sneaky and underhanded tactics your maintenance contractor UGL is using to cut workers' wages by up to 30 percent and implement harsh anti-family shift rosters.